 The researchers realized that participants who were asked to write or talk daily about their pain and fears had fewer episodes of their illness unlike those who did not.

 Worrying about one thing at a time

 Studies have established that women worry more than men.
-A study of 166 couples who kept a stress dairies for 6 weeks discovered that women tends to feel stressed more frequently unlike men since women worry more in a global way.
+A study of 166 couples who kept a stress diary for 6 weeks discovered that women tend to feel stressed more frequently unlike men since women worry more in a global way.

 A man might fret about something specific such as the fact that he has been passed over for promotion, a woman will worry abstractly about the job, the well-being of every member of her extended family, and her weight.

 To help you reduce anxiety effectively, keep your anxiety focused on real immediate problems, and ignore imagined issues or problems over which you have no control.

 The above are just a few of the various relaxation techniques that can be highly effective in helping you deal with burnout, stress, and anxiety.
 Other relaxation methods include breathing exercises as well as going on a health retreat.